alexvmt/our_changing_planet/README.md

 # Our changing planet

-Humanity changes the face of planet Earth as well as its atmosphere.
+Humanity changes the face of planet Earth and in the process its atmosphere as well.
 These changes have significant impact, amongst others, on ecosystems, biodiversity, climate and other humans.

 Satellite images, such as those from the [Landsat](https://landsat.gsfc.nasa.gov/) missions, enable us to make these changes visible and monitor their development over time - for better or worse.